Welcome to Salud Integral en la Montaña

 Migrant and Stationary Agricultural Workers Program

-Salud Integral en la Montaña, Inc. (SIM), services to the communities of Barranquitas, Bayamón, Comerío, Corozal, Naranjito, Orocovis and Toa Alta, include the Migrant and Stationary Agricultural Workers Program.
+Salud Integral en la Montaña, Inc. (SIM), as part of its services to the communities of Barranquitas, Bayamón, Comerío, Corozal, Dorado,Naranjito, Orocovis, and Toa Alta, offers the Migrant and Stationary Agricultural Workers Program.

-• One health certificate per year, free of cost.
+• One free annual health certificate

-• Health clinics in the workplace.
+• Health clinics at the workplace

-• Pesticide risk assessment and medical monitoring.
+• Pesticide risk assessment and medical follow-up

-• Protection and prevention equipment (coordinated).
+• Protective and preventive equipment (coordinated)

 Monday - Friday